 Garden to Fork allows you to be part of the cooking demonstration or just enjoy the end result!

 Experience The Gardens in a new way with our Ground to Fork cooking classes.
-Beginning this summer, we offer a perfect excuse to explore new culinary adventures, have a date night, get together with your friends or meet new ones.
+This summer, we offer a perfect excuse to explore new culinary adventures, have a date night, get together with your friends or meet new ones.

-Presented in partnership with University of Colorado Health, this Garden to Fork series will highlight the process of harvesting fresh produce grown in the Garden of Eatin’ at the Gardens on Spring Creek and transforming the ingredients into a healthy, delicious culinary dish.
+Presented in partnership with Whole Foods Market, this Garden to Fork series will highlight the process of harvesting fresh produce grown in the Garden of Eatin' at the Gardens on Spring Creek and transforming the ingredients into a healthy, delicious culinary dish.

-Students will begin their experience in the Garden of Eatin’ to learn how to select and harvest the produce included in the evening's menu.
-The class then shifts to the outdoor kitchen to interact and work with UCHealth chefs and registered dieticians on how to best prepare and cook the dishes for optimum health benefits.
+Students will begin their experience in the Garden of Eatin' to learn how to select and harvest the produce included in the evening's menu.
+The class then shifts to the outdoor kitchen to learn how to best prepare and cook the dishes for optimum taste and health benefits.

 Time: 6-8 p.m.